Categories: Women's Health

 Diarrhea

-It is better to prevent the problem than to treat it.
-It is important to pay attention to the freshness and expiration date of products, carefully wash fruits and vegetables, and observe hygiene.
+It’s better to prevent a problem than to treat it.
+It’s important to pay attention to freshness and expiration dates of products, thoroughly wash vegetables and fruits, and maintain hygiene.

-What can pregnant women eat if they have diarrhea?
+What can a pregnant woman eat when experiencing diarrhea?

 • Rice.